Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Preferably bring and use fuel or gas stoves.
 If you do wish to use the barbecues provided, bring your own clean, milled firewood, as it is illegal to collect firewood from the forest.

 Essentials to know

 Mobile phone coverage is not available in Amamoor State Forest.
-A pay phone is located at the Cedar Grove camping area on the back of the camping registration stand.

 A Personal Locator Beacon (PLB) could be the best emergency beacon in remote areas where mobile reception is not possible.

 These parks and forests are open 24 hours a day.
 For your safety, walk and ride during daylight hours only.